GiveMeSomething/unmedium-core/README.md

 ## Why does it exist?

-- I love Medium, people share their experiences and their insights through articles, making the world a better place.
-But recently, Medium added "member-only stories" feature, which can be translated as a paywall.
+- Recently, Medium added "member-only stories" feature, which can be translated as a paywall.
 You must pay subscription to read these articles.
-- There are something I want to read at times, but not always.
-I'm willing to pay for something I use everyday, not something that I use scarcely.
+- There are things I want to read, but not always.
+I'm willing to pay for everyday services, not for something that I rarely use.

-## How does it exist?
+## How does it work?

-- It starts with a Google query "view medium articles free".
-Then I stumbled upon a GitHub blog that guides people [How to utilize Google Cache to read the articles](https://canererden.com/blog/2023/unlock-medium/).

-- One small problem with the solution, pages only work in text-only mode.
-It was okay for most, but it was a little bit confusing for some with multiple illustrations and diagrams (system design articles for example)

-- After inspection, all pages' layout and content were there, but only a blank white space was shown.
-I assumed they must render the content first for SEO reasons, then add extra interactions on the run.
-Fun fact, they use React, and now it is safe to assume that they use Static Server Side Rendering with Rehydration.
-Read more about [Rendering on the web](https://web.dev/articles/rendering-on-the-web)

-- After much research, all I have to do is just disable JavaScript using Chrome DevTools.
-It worked, and now the extension have to imitate the same behavior for my idea to work.
-For the extension, I just block all incoming scripts using Chrome `declarativeNetRequest` settings
+- First it redirect to Google Cache with the current URL as the query
+- Disable all incoming scripts (currently from medium's sources)
+- The rest is magic?

 ## Roadmap